-FIFO CONTROL REGISTER (FCR) Address Offset = 2H, DLAB = X, WRITE
+FIFO CONTROL REGISTER (FCR) Address Offset = 2H, DLAB = X, WRITE other bits in this register are written to or they will not be properly programmed.

 This is a write only register at the same location as the IIR.
 This register is used to enable and clear the FIFOs, set the RCVR FIFO trigger level.
 Note: DMA is not supported.
 The UART1 and UART2 FCR's are shadowed in the UART1 FIFO Control Shadow Register (LD8:CRC3[7:0]) and UART2 FIFO Control Shadow Register (LD8:CRC4[7:0]).